Discovery Islands salmon farms to be phased out of existence over next 18 months | CBC News

 Decision made in consultation with local First Nations, minister says

-A controversial group of salmon farms in the Discovery Islands near Campbell River, B.C., will be phased out over the next 18 months over environmental concerns, officials said Thursday.
+The controversial open-net salmon farms in the Discovery Islands near Campbell River, B.C., will be phased out over the next 18 months.

-Federal Fisheries Minister Bernadette Jordan said all 19 of the open-net farms must be free of fish by June 30, 2022, and no new fish can be added.
-The 18-month period allows for salmon already in the pens to grow to harvestable size.
+In making the announcement, Fisheries Minister Bernadette Jordan said all 19 farms have to be free of fish by June 30, 2022, when their renewed 18-month licences expire, and that no new fish can be brought in.

-Many scientists and First Nations say farm salmon are infecting some wild salmon that migrate nearby with sea lice and other pathogens, contributing to the collapse of wild stocks in recent years.
+Jordan said the decision was difficult but reflects the consultations she had with seven First Nations: the Homalco, Klahoose, K'ómoks, Kwaikah, Tla'amin, We Wai Kai and Wei Wai Kum.

-Jordan said the decision to phase out the farms was arrived at in consultation with seven area First Nations: the Homalco, Klahoose, K'ómoks, Kwaikah, Tla'amin, We Wai Kai and Wei Wai Kum.
+"We heard overwhelmingly from First Nations in the area that they do not want these fish farms there," she said.
+"They feel that they should have a say in their territorial waters, and I absolutely agree with them."

-"Today's decision was not easy.
-I am committed to working with all involved parties; the First Nations, industry and the Province of British Columbia over the next 18 months to ensure a fair and orderly transition process," she said in a statement.
+For years, critics of the farms have said they are contributing to the collapse of wild Fraser River salmon stocks because sea lice and other pathogens transfer from the farms to migrating juvenile wild salmon as they swim through the narrow channels to get to the ocean.

 Comments